openwrt/packages/net/adblock/files/README.md

-# dns based ad/abuse domain blocking
+# DNS based ad/abuse domain blocking

 ## Description
 A lot of people already use adblocker plugins within their desktop browsers, but what if you are using your (smart) phone, tablet, watch or any other (wlan) gadget!?
 Getting rid of annoying ads, trackers and other abuse sites (like facebook) is simple: block them with your router.
-When the dns server on your router receives dns requests, you will sort out queries that ask for the resource records of ad servers and return a simple 'NXDOMAIN'.
-This is nothing but **N**on-e**X**istent Internet or Intranet domain name, if domain name is unable to resolved using the dns server, a condition called the 'NXDOMAIN' occurred.
+When the DNS server on your router receives DNS requests, you will sort out queries that ask for the resource records of ad servers and return a simple 'NXDOMAIN'.
+This is nothing but **N**on-e**X**istent Internet or Intranet domain name, if domain name is unable to resolved using the DNS server, a condition called the 'NXDOMAIN' occurred.

 ## Main Features
 * support of the following domain blocklist sources (free for private usage, for commercial use please check their individual licenses):